edaucohe/perfect_numbers/README.md

 python main.py
 ```

-There is not yet a navigation menu in order to input a number to evaluate.
+Script will display a navigation menu in order to get perfect numbers in the range of
-So, it is needed to modify `NUMBER` constant to test others numbers.
+written number.

 ## Helpful links <a class="anchor" id="links"></a>